-If you are upgrading from HSM V2.x, (on Alpha/VAX systems running Open VMS versions below 7.2), please note that though the HSDRIVER provided in this kit, is the latest version, you need not reboot your systems after installation in order to run HSM V3.0.
+If you are upgrading from HSM V2.x, (on Alpha/VAX systems running Open VMS versions below 7.2), please note that though the HSDRIVER provided in this kit, is the latest version, you need not reboot your systems after installation in order to run HSM V3.0.A installing the latest HSDRIVER.

-Do not run HSM V3.0 with the HSM V1.x driver installed.
+Do not run HSM V3.0A with the HSM V1.x driver installed.
 Doing so may crash your system.